Gator at the Corkscrew Swamp Sanctuary in Southwest Florida

 Turtle at the Corkscrew Swamp Sanctuary in Southwest Florida

-Early morning is the best time to see wildlife in action.
+Early morning is your best bet to see any wildlife.
 Visiting June through November (the warm, rainy season) will increase your odds of seeing gators.
 Typically, you will see these cold blooded creatures out basking in the sun during this time.

 Large alligator sighting at Corkscrew Swamp Sanctuary in Southwest Florida